bouwe77/show-don-t-tell/readme.md

 walkTo(home)
 ```

-1. If the `shoppingList` is long, go by car instead of walking.
+1. Tests:
+   a.
+1 article at the super market: Walk
+   b.
+One article at any shop: Buy 1 article
+   c.
+Multiple articles at any shop: Show comma separated

 1. The super market is 50m away, so let's walk there always.
+Any other shop: Take the car.

+1. Tests:
+   a.
+Any shop except the super market: Drive by car

 1. Let's do some more physical exercise, let's also add cycling.
 So let's add the distance in meters and decide on that.

+1. Tests:
+   a.
+Delete the "walk" and "drive by car" tests, only keep the 2 "buy" tests.
+   b.
+Add tests for the distance/travel combinations.

+1. If the `shoppingList` is long, regardless the distance, go by car.

+1. However, if it's really close than keep on walking.

 1. The weather also a factor to decide what to do: If the weather is bad, go by car.
 Weather type = `{ temperature: number, type: 'sunny' | 'cloudy' | 'rainy' | 'awful' }`